Addis Ababa Noir (Akashic Noir) (Paperback)

 --Los Angeles Review of Books

-Maaza Mengiste's story Dust, Ash, Flight has been nominated for the 2021 Edgar Award for Best Short Story, presented by the Mystery Writers of America
+Maaza Mengiste's story Dust, Ash, Flight has won the 2021 Edgar Award for Best Short Story, presented by the Mystery Writers of America

 Addis is one of Africa's--and the world's--most vibrant, dynamic scene, and the new Akashic collection displays it in all its complexity.
 With acclaimed writer Maaza Mengiste at the editing helm, the book brings together an exciting collection of voices exploring the city's noir side.
 This is a chance for readers to discover an important literary scene and to explore a city's past and present.